 (2) A playlist of made-for-kids videos relating to topics in the Core Knowledge Foundation’s Core Knowledge Sequence (especially videos that invite viewers to answer questions on the topics they present), for each grade from kindergarten to eighth grade, intended for children to optionally watch at home outside of instruction.

-(3) Teacher training in every school subject should cover the following topics as much as possible: (A) Generally accepted theories on how the mind works, such as cognitive load theory (e.g., severely limited working memory and vast long-term memory), and effective study practices (e.g., retrieval practice, cover/copy/compare, deliberate practice, spaced repetition, interleaving); (B) explicit instruction principles (in the sense of Rosenshine, Engelmann, Tavernetti, Hollingsworth/Ybarra); (C) the importance of devoting most instructional time to explicit instruction rather than to discovery/inquiry/problem-based learning; (D) the importance of not assigning hands-on/”inquiry” activities to students until students have mastered the necessary background knowledge and skills; (E) the importance of eliminating distractions to learning such as classroom noise, classroom overdecoration, and mobile phones during school days; (F) the importance of having a knowledge-rich curriculum (see suggestion 3 above) and of teaching and using academic vocabulary (e.g., Coxhead’s Academic Word List); (G) modeling good student behavior and setting consequences for misbehavior; (H) practical ways to implement topics A to G above in teachers’ day-to-day work, along with instructional coaching; (I) research references on topics A to H.
+(3) Teacher training in every school subject should cover the following topics as much as possible: (A) Generally accepted theories on how the mind works, such as cognitive load theory (e.g., severely limited working memory and vast long-term memory), and effective study practices (e.g., retrieval practice, cover/copy/compare, deliberate practice, spaced repetition, interleaving); (B) explicit instruction principles (in the sense of Rosenshine, Engelmann, Tavernetti, Hollingsworth/Ybarra); (C) the importance of devoting most instructional time to explicit instruction rather than to discovery/inquiry/problem-based learning; (D) the importance of not assigning hands-on/”inquiry” activities to students until students have mastered the necessary background knowledge and skills; (E) the importance of eliminating distractions to learning such as classroom noise, classroom overdecoration, and mobile phones during school days; (F) the importance of having a knowledge-rich curriculum (see suggestion 3 in the body of this page) and of teaching and using academic vocabulary (e.g., Coxhead’s Academic Word List); (G) modeling good student behavior and setting consequences for misbehavior; (H) practical ways to implement topics A to G, earlier in this list, in teachers’ day-to-day work, along with instructional coaching; (I) research references on topics A to H.

 (4) For Literacy, a free and open-source English grammar reference book designed for middle school and secondary students.